EducationEducation

 2. Population numbers have been rounded off to the nearest thousand.

-Widespread concerns about the large numbers of youth in this situation centre on two main issues: the perpetuation of poverty and inequality, including intergenerational poverty; and the possible implications of a large “idle” youth population for risk behaviour, social cohesion and the safety of communities.
+“NEETs” is a term used to describe young people who are Not in Employment, Education or Training.1 Widespread concerns about the large numbers of youth in this situation centre on two main issues: the perpetuation of poverty and inequality, including intergenerational poverty; and the possible implications of a large “idle” youth population for risk behaviour, social cohesion and the safety of communities.

-Little is known about what NEETs actually do with their time.
-Young people who are neither learning nor engaged in income-generating activities may neverthless be “productive” within their households, for example by helping maintain the home or looking after children and others in need of care.
+Little is known about what NEETs do with their time.
+Young people who are neither learning nor engaged in income-generating activities may nevertheless be “productive” within their households, for example by helping to maintain the home or looking after children and others in need of care.
 However, in the absence of income, NEETs remain dependent on the earnings of other household members, and on grants that are directed to children and the elderly.
 The Old Age Pension in particular has been found to support job-seeking activities for young people2 and it has been argued that this unenvisaged expenditure of the grant could be addressed by extending social security to unemployed youth.3

 In 2022, there were 9.9 million young people aged 15 – 24 in South Africa.
 Of these, 34% (3.4 million) were neither working nor enrolled in any education institution such as a school, university or college.
-The number of young people nationally who are not in education, training or employment has remained remarkably consistent over the last decade, but has increased since the beginning of democracy (only two million NEETs were recorded in 1996).8 South Africa has made no progress towards what is now an explicit target of the Sustainable Development Goals, namely to substantially reduce the proportion of youth not in employment, education or training by 2030.9 If anything, the number of NEETs has increased marginally.
+The number of young people nationally who are not in education, training or employment has remained remarkably consistent over the last decade, but has increased since the beginning of democracy when only two million NEETs were recorded in 1996.8 South Africa has made no progress towards what is now an explicit target of the Sustainable Development Goals, namely to substantially reduce the proportion of youth not in employment, education or training by 2030.9 If anything, the number of NEETs has increased marginally.

-1 Organisation for Economic Co-operation and Development (2017) Youth Not in Employment, Education or Training (NEET) (indicator).
-Accessed 6 June 2017: doi: 10.1787/72d1033a-en.
+1 Organisation for Economic Co-operation and Development.
+Youth Not in Employment, Education or Training (NEET).

-2 Ardington C, Bärninghausen A, Case A & Menendez A (2013) Social Protection and Labour Market Outcomes of Youth in South Africa.
+2 Ardington C, Bärninghausen A, Case A, Menendez A. Social Protection and Labour Market Outcomes of Youth in South Africa.
 Working Paper 96.
 Cape Town: Southern Africa Labour & Development Research Unit, UCT.
+2013.

-4 Department of Basic Education (2016) Report on Progress in the Schooling Sector against Key Learner Performance and Attainment Indicators.
+4 Department of Basic Education.
+Report on Progress in the Schooling Sector against Key Learner Performance and Attainment Indicators.
 Pretoria: DBE.
+2016.

-6 Timaeus & Moultrie (2015) Teenage childbearing and educational attainment in South Africa.
-Studies in Family Planning, 46(2):143-160.
+6 Timaeus I, Moultrie T. Teenage childbearing and educational attainment in South Africa.
+Studies in Family Planning.
+2015, 46(2):143-160.

 This indicator refers to the number and proportion of young people in South africa aged 15 - 24 years who are not in employment, education or training.
 The proportions are calculated by dividing the number of NEETs per category by the total number of young people in the population.